yzyhk904/USB_SampleRate_Changer/README.md

 * Tips 2: "jitter-reducer.sh" in "extras" folder is a simplified tool of ["Hifi Maximizer"](https://github.com/yzyhk904/hifi-maximizer-mod) which could reduce jitters relating to SELinux mode, thermal controls, CPU&GPU governors, camera server, I/O scheduling, virtual memory, wifi suspension and audio effects framework.

   - Usage:  `sh /sdcard/USB_SampleRate_Changer/extras/jitter-reducer.sh [--selinux|++selinux][--thermal|++thermal][---governor|++governor][--camera|++camera][--io [nr_requests]|++io][--vm|++vm][--wifi|++wifi][--all|++all][--effect|++effect][--status][--help]`

-    - Note 1.: each "--" prefixed option except "--status" and "--help" options is an enabler for its corresponding jitter reducer, conversely each "++" prefixed option is an disabler for its corresponding jitter reducer. "--all" option is an alias of all "--" prefixed options except "--effect", "--status" and "--help" options, and also  "++all" option is an alias of all "++" prefixed options except "++effect".
+    - each "--" prefixed option except "--status" and "--help" options is an enabler for its corresponding jitter reducer, conversely each "++" prefixed option is an disabler for its corresponding jitter reducer. "--all" option is an alias of all "--" prefixed options except "--effect", "--status" and "--help" options, and also  "++all" option is an alias of all "++" prefixed options except "++effect".
-    - Note 2.: "--wifi" option is persistent even after reboot, but other options are not.
+    - please remember that "--wifi" option is persistent even after reboot, but other options are not.

 * Tips 3: Please disable battery optimizations for following app's manually through the settings UI of Android OS (to lower less than 10Hz jitter making reverb like distortions). music (streaming) player apps, their licensing apps (if exist), equalizer apps (if exist), "bluetooth" (system app), "Android Services Library" (system app), "Android Shared Library" (system app), "Android System" (system app), "crDroid System" (system app; if exists), "LineageOS System" (system app; if exists), launcher app, "Google Play Store" (system app), "Google Play Developer Services" (system app), "Magisk", "PhhTrebleApp"(system app; if exists), keyboard app, kernel adiutors (if exist), etc.